 The warm, shallow waters of the sub-tropical West Pacific might be a draw for holidaymakers, but they’re also the base ingredients for a high-energy summer cocktail.
 Just add heat, sub-tropical humidity, a bit of convection and stir it up with drag of the Earth’s rotation and bang: a tropical storm.
 In the right circumstances, these can gain power and momentum as they track west towards Asia to create a typhoon.

-For Cathay Pacific and Cathay Dragon, these weather events are part of the business of flying around Asia.
+For Cathay Pacific, these weather events are part of the business of flying around Asia.
 The not uncommon instruction to return to your seats and buckle up are often a result of traversing Asia’s sometimes lively skies.
 A moderate inconvenience if you want a cup of tea or coffee (which can’t be served during turbulence), but everyday to the airlines’ highly trained pilots for whom – as with staff on the ground – safety is the first priority.

 ‘Our pilots go through a huge amount of training and this helps us handle the wide range of weather conditions that we can get around Hong Kong,’ says Captain Peter Clemmow, Cathay Pacific’s chief pilot (training).